-Maybe you’re considering applying for monthly Social Security disability insurance (SSDI) benefits.
+Important: We updated this article and the infographics below with the latest available data in February 2023.
+Maybe you want to apply for monthly Social Security disability insurance (SSDI) benefits.
 Or, maybe you just want to know how your check stacks up against everyone else’s this year.
 Below, our three infographics break down SSDI payments for disabled workers by age, gender and monthly check amount.
-We’ve also included other interesting stats about disabled workers and SSDI that we pulled directly from the Social Security Administration’s actuarial tables.
+We’ve also listed other interesting stats about disabled workers and SSDI that we pulled directly from the Social Security Administration’s latest reports.

 SSDI Monthly Payments to Disabled Workers by Dollar Amount, Age Range and Gender

 Below, we list how much disabled workers currently get broken down by dollar amount every month in SSDI benefits.
-According to the SSA, the average SSDI payment for disabled workers across all age groups is currently $1,278.18/month.
-Click on each interactive tab below to see average monthly SSDI payments to disabled workers by gender as well as age range.
+According to the SSA, the average SSDI payment for disabled workers across all age groups is currently $1,488 per month.
+Click on each tab below to see average monthly SSDI payments by gender as well as age range.

 SSDI Payments For Each Age Group

-In addition to the numbers above, you might wonder: After applicants get their claims approved, do they stay on SSDI forever?
-In a word, no. According to the SSA’s 2020 Annual Statistical Supplement, about 1 in 10 disabled workers stopped receiving SSDI by the end of 2019.
+In addition to the numbers above, you might wonder: After the SSA awards someone benefits, do they stay on SSDI forever?
+In a word, no. According to the SSA’s 2022 Annual Statistical Supplement, more than 1 in 10 disabled workers (11%) stopped getting SSDI by the end of 2021.
 Here’s why:

-- Disabled workers must undergo continuing reviews every 3-7 years.
-Each state’s Disability Determination Services (DDS) office performs this medical exam, not the beneficiary’s personal physician.
-Once the SSA determines your condition improves enough to start working again, they terminate your benefits the next month.
-This happened to 104,669 people (about 12%) who stopped receiving SSDI checks.
+- Disabled workers must undergo continuing reviews once every 3-7 years.
+In some cases, people on benefits can simply fill out a Disability Update Report to keep their benefits going.
+However, some may need to undergo a consultative exam.
+Each state’s Disability Determination Services (DDS) office performs this medical exam, not the beneficiary’s personal doctor.
+Once the SSA determines your condition improves enough to start working again, they end your benefits the next month.
+This happened to 94,778 people (about 11%) who stopped receiving SSDI checks.

-- About 60% reached full retirement age and automatically converted to Social Security retirement benefits instead (520,905 people).
+- About 55% reached full retirement age and switched to regular Social Security (453,966 people).

 You May Qualify for Legal Assistance

-Want to talk to someone who handles cases like yours all the time?
-A lawyer can answer all your claim questions for free over the phone.
-These attorneys always work on contingency.
-That means you owe your lawyer $0 if the SSA doesn’t approve your claim.
-Plus, having a lawyer file your application makes you 2x more likely to get disability benefits on your first try.
-Can’t afford to wait another 12+ months for your first benefit payment?
-Sign up for a free, no-obligation consultation now.
-Once you do, an advocate will call to help you apply within one business day.
+Want to talk to someone with expert knowledge about the SSDI claim process?
+A Social Security attorney can answer all your claim questions for free by phone.
+These attorneys charge nothing for cases that fail to win benefits.
+That means you owe your lawyer $0 unless the SSA awards you back pay plus benefits.
+Plus, having a disability lawyer file your application makes you 3x more likely to get benefits right away.
+Can’t afford to wait another 12+ months for your first payment?
+We can help!

 Lori Polemenakos is Director of Consumer Content and SEO strategist for LeadingResponse, a legal marketing company.
 An award-winning journalist, writer and editor based in Dallas, Texas, she's produced articles for major brands such as Match.com, Yahoo!, MSN, AOL, Xfinity, Mail.com, and edited several published books.
 Since 2016, she's published hundreds of articles about Social Security disability, workers' compensation, veterans' benefits, personal injury, mass tort, auto accident claims, bankruptcy, employment law and other related legal issues.